As we leave the European Union and reshape our agricultural policy, now could be the right time to change the way that we farm.

 What next for farming?

 We need to put the health of our environment at the heart of our future land management policy.
-This means changing the current system and designing a new government payment system for farming and land management that is based on environmental outcomes and public benefits.
+This means changing the current system and designing a new government system for farming and land management that is based on environmental outcomes and public benefits.
+Our farmers produce much more than just food - they provide health and well being, pollinator habitat, carbon storage for climate change, natural flood management and much more.
+We are campaigning for all these natural farming services to be properly recognised.

 We offer advice on land management for wildlife across Sussex.
-We have worked with many farmers and landowners, including smallholders, traditional farms, estates, community enterprises, woodland owners, equine businesses and local authorities.
+We have worked with many farmers and landowners, including smallholders, traditional farms, estates, community enterprises, permaculture patches, woodland owners, equine businesses and local authorities.

 Do you need advice on managing your land for wildlife?
 We can help.